Specialty Chemicals, Adhesives & Plastics

 Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

-Motor Iron Slot insulation.
-Switchgear, Network Connector, and Busbar coating powder.
-Thermistors, Varistors, and Resistors.
-What do they all have in common?
+Motor iron slot insulation, switchgear, capacitors, toroid cores, busbars, thermistors, varistors, and resistors: What do they all have in common?
 They are all applications that use epoxy coating powder for insulation and protection.

 Epoxy coating powder has been around since the 1950’s.
-Hysol (which stands for epoxy with high-solid content) introduced epoxy coating powder to the world with DK18-05.
+Hysol (which derived its name from "High Solids" epoxies) introduced epoxy coating powder to the world with DK18-05.
 It was a plastic composite with world class adhesion, toughness, strength and insulation, and the market for it grew and grew.

 Since then DK18-05 has been copied, adapted, and further developed by a multitude of competitors.
 Since the 1950’s the variety of epoxy coating powders that are available is mind-blowing.
 Each developed and perfected for a particular application in mind.